 In truth, it doesn’t really matter which of these platforms comes out on top at any given time because you want to be present on all three to maximise coverage.

-We are certified Amazon Advertising Partners.
-If you’re unsure how to add Amazon Ads into your PPC strategy or you’re struggling to find the right mix between Amazon, Google and eBay, speak to our retail advertising experts by calling us on 02392 830 281 or email firstname.lastname@example.org.
+We are certified Amazon Advertising Partners so if you’re unsure how to add Amazon Ads into your PPC strategy or you’re struggling to find the right mix between Amazon, Google and eBay, speak to our retail advertising experts by calling us on 02392 830 281 or email email@example.com.
+You can also check out our Amazon advertising services here.